MesutKeklik/Octopus/README.md

 ### Notes
 In this project there are some design flaws;

-I should split API, from Web Site Application.
+- I should split API, from Web Site Application.
 HomeController has more meaning than expected, I should done it more simple and less business inside it.
-DB ConnectionString should getting from config file, but it is hardcoded now.
+- DB ConnectionString should getting from config file, but it is hardcoded now.
 I get some problems to get it from config file, and I've decided to keep it hardcoded (because of deadline).
-WebPageContentService just promise the download site from given url, but it also should do counting word task.
+- WebPageContentService just promise the download site from given url, but it also should do counting word task.
 So, that brings another flaw WebPageContent object implements counting word task.
 If I had more time I'd fix it.

+Another point; I think it is not a flaw but I ahould write something about it;
-I couldn't bind the Entity Framework properly and I had to use another library (that is still entity framework but specialized, I've mentioned above) community used and almost 820k downloaded in nuget.
+- I couldn't bind the Entity Framework properly and I had to use another library (that is still entity framework but specialized, I've mentioned above) community used and almost 820k downloaded in nuget.

 I believe that's all.